Twisted Magnon Frequency Comb and Penrose Superradiance

-To understand the field window for the MFC generation, we plot the VC gyration radius ($R_{\mathrm{VC}}$) as a function of the driving field amplitude in Fig. \ref{fig2}(d).
+We plot the VC gyration radius ($R_{\mathrm{VC}}$) as a function of the driving field amplitude in Fig. \ref{fig2}(d).
 It shows that $R_{\mathrm{VC}}$ has a large value ($\sim80$ nm) from 3 to 7 mT, which perfectly matches the field range of the MFC generation in Fig. \ref{fig2}(c).
-It suggests that the generation of the MFC requires a strong coupling between the VC and twisted magnons, i.e., the VC should gyrate along the circular trajectory where twisted spin waves have a very large amplitude.
-To analytically interpret the field-dependence of $R_{VC}$, a generalized Thiele's equation is used to describe the VC motion as below
+It suggests that twisted magnon-vortex locking is essential for the generation of tMFC, i.e., the VC should gyrate along the orbits where the amplitude of twisted magnons is maximized [labeled by the red dashed line in Fig. \ref{fig2}(d)].
+To analytically interpret the field-dependence of $R_{VC}$, we consider a generalized Thiele's equation